-After more than a year of "pandemic life," we are all eager to return to some sense of normalcy.
+After more than a year of "pandemic-life," we are all eager to return to more of our normal activities.
 For many families, this includes traveling—especially around the holidays.
 The good news is that with more people getting COVID-19 vaccines, travel continues to get safer.
-But for families with young children who aren't able to get COVID-19 vaccines, it's still complicated.
+But for families with young children who aren't able to get COVID-19 vaccines yet, it's still complicated.
 Here's why.

 Vaccines are key

-Federal experts who warned about the dangers of travel earlier in the pandemic now say fully vaccinated people can safely travel, with some common-sense precautions.
+Federal Experts who warned about the dangers of travel earlier in the pandemic now say fully vaccinated people can safely travel, with some common-sense precautions.
 However, they still advise against any nonessential travel for unvaccinated individuals.
-And, the problem is, vaccines aren’t yet available for children under age 12.
-This means that while parents who are vaccinated are protected, traveling now may still put their younger children at risk--especially with the highly contagious Delta variant now spreading.
+And, the problem is, vaccines aren't yet available for children under age 5.
+This means that while parents who are vaccinated are protected, traveling now may still put their younger children at risk—especially with highly contagious variant spreading.

 While most cases of COVID-19 infections in children are mild, some do become severely ill.
 Thousands of children have been hospitalized for COVID-19, and hundreds have died.
 In addition, Multisystem Inflammatory Syndrome in Children (MIS-C) is a condition that has been unique to children during this pandemic and can be quite serious.